Encoder-Only Image Registration: Experiments Results

 \subsubsection{Effects of $n_c$}

 As shown in Fig. \ref{fig:nconvs_dsc}, increasing $n_c$ generally improves registration accuracy.
 However, starting from $n_c=3$, the marginal benefits diminish rapidly with each additional layer.
-Interestingly, when replacing the encoder with a full U-Net, the accuracy decreases despite the increased parameter size.
-Sub-optimal methods like RDP and MemWarp, which utilize a similar U-Net architecture for pyramid registration, lag behind EOIR in all metrics.
-This suggests that mono-modal registration benefit more from local intensity linearization than from global bias harmonization, unlike affine registration \cite{wang2023robust}.
+Interestingly, when replacing the encoder with a U-Net, the accuracy decreases despite the increased parameter size.
+Sub-optimal methods like RDP, utilizing a similar U-Net architecture for pyramid registration, lag behind EOIR in all metrics.
+This suggests that mono-modal registration benefits more from local intensity linearization than from global bias harmonization, unlike affine registration \cite{wang2023robust}.